Skip to content

 1. Check the module's requirements

-2. Link your Patreon account to your Foundry account
+2. (Not required for the demo) Link your Patreon account to your Foundry account

 3. Install and enable the module